Generalized Category Discovery: Experiments

+The maximum over the set of permutations is computed via the Hungarian optimal assignment algorithm~\cite{kuhn1955hungarian}.
+Importantly, we compute the Hungarian assignment only once, across all categories $\mathcal{Y_U}$, and measure classification accuracy on `Old' and `New' subsets only afterwards.
+The interaction between when the Hungarian assignment is performed, and the resultant $ACC$ on the subsets, can be un-intuitive and is elaborated upon in \cref{sec:appendix_eval_metrics_details}. }

 \paragraph{Implementation details} All methods are trained with a ViT-B-16 backbone with DINO pre-trained weights, and use the output \texttt{[CLS]} token as the feature representation.
-All methods were trained for 200 epochs, or until convergence as defined by the accuracy on the validation set.
+All methods were trained for 200 epochs, with the best model selected using accuracy on the validation set.
+We fine-tune the final transformer block for all methods.

 For our method, we fine-tune the final block of the vision transformer with an initial learning rate of 0.1 which we decay with a cosine annealed schedule.
 We use a batch size of 128 and $\lambda = 0.35$ in the loss (see \cref{eq:total_loss}).
 Furthermore, following standard practise in self-supervised learning, we project the model's output through a non-linear projection head before applying the contrastive loss.
 We use the same projection head as in \cite{caron2021emerging} and discard it at test-time.
 For the baselines from NCD, we follow the original implementations and learning schedules as far as possible, referring to the original papers for details \cite{han21autonovel,Fini_2021_ICCV}.
-For these experiments, we freeze the backbone and train only the classification heads.
-We also experimented with fine-tuning different amounts of the backbone, but found that a frozen backbone worked best for the baseline methods.
-Finally, we also experimented with training a lightweight (ResNet-18) backbone from scratch for this task, and also ensured that our implementations could recreate the reported figures in the original NCD setting.

 Finally, in order to estimate $k$, we run our $k$-estimation method on DINO features extracted from each of the considered benchmarks.
 We run Brent's algorithm on a constrained domain for $k$, with the minimum set at $|\mathcal{Y_L}|$ and the maximum set at 1000 classes for all datasets.